 WATERLESS COOKER & REFRIGERATION

 Grandma Laura bought a waterless cooker sometime in the early 20th century.
 Making goetta became much easier.
 In the bottom of the cooker she'd combine 4 pounds of pork shoulder, 2 pounds of cubed beef, large quartered onion, 2 stalks of celery and a jar of stewed tomatoes she'd canned in the summer.
 In the top pan of the cooker she cover 2.5 cups of pinhead oatmeal with water.
 She'd cook over low gas heat all day until meat flaked between her fingers (she had a round disc she'd place over the flame to keep the pot from burning on the bottom.
 My mother-in-law still had the disc when I made goetta with her).
 Every hour throughout the cooking, the cooker would be opened and meat juice would be stirred into the oats.
-See a photo of a vintage waterless cooker below.
+See a photo of a vintage waterless cooker (right).
 Grandma Laura's waterless cooker is still around but not sure where.
-It is much easier to make as I have detailed above and I'm wondering if anyone has tried the making goetta in an INSTANT POT?
+It is much easier to make as I have detailed above and I'm wondering if anyone has tried making goetta in an INSTANT POT?
 I may try next time I make a batch.

 Updated Goetta Recipe Based on Ida and Laura's (see photos below)